Introductory Tour of Julia

 To look up information about a command in Julia, you can enter the help mode by typing ? at the Julia prompt.
 The prompt then changes to help?>, and you can type the name of a function or operator and then enter.
 Julia will then tell you some helpful info.
 Try this for the + operator, for instance.

-Naming and sssigning values to objects
+Naming and assigning values to objects

 Each of the above expressions returns a value that we can give a name and store in memory, using the equal sign =, the assignment operator.
 For example: